canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

 You can now head over to *Settings*->*Devices and Services* to configure and add other devices:
 ![Integration](./home-assistant-ubuntu-core/integrations.png)

 That's really it.
-You now have a fully functional Home Assitant instance, which stays up to date and secure.
+You now have a fully functional Home Assistant instance, which stays up to date and secure.

 Home Assistant comes with numerous *Integrations* out of the box, enabling you to add your smart home with little efforts.
 In the next section, we'll walk you through adding Matter integration.